minddo/Autonomus_driving_with_voice_recognition/README.md

 # Autonomus_driving_with_voice_recognition

 In this project, you will learn how jetbots can drive autonomously and interact with a human voice for navigation.
-JetBot can autonomously drive based on the trained model (refer to X’s project), If it encounters an unexpected situation (e.g., intersection, traffic light), it couldn’t appropriately make navigational decisions.
+JetBot can autonomously drive based on the trained model inspired by the ```Finding-path-in-maze-of-traffic-cones``` project., If it encounters an unexpected situation (e.g., intersection, traffic light), it couldn’t appropriately make navigational decisions.
 In this case, it requires human intervention; i.e., voice-based commands for manual navigation.

 In this project, a [camera](https://www.raspberrypi.org/products/camera-module-v2/) and [speaker](https://wiki.seeedstudio.com/ReSpeaker_2_Mics_Pi_HAT/) sensors were used.
 You can use a USB camera instead of a Raspberry PI camera.
 Also you can use any Bluetooth speaker